Elena Pietrini

-Elena Pietrini (born 17 March 2000) is an Italian volleyball player who plays as a wing spiker for the Italian national team.
+Elena Pietrini (born 17 March 2000) is an Italian volleyball player who plays as a wing spiker for Dynamo Kazan and the Italian national team.
 She made her debut appearance at the Olympics representing Italy at the 2020 Summer Olympics.

 Biography

 Her father Alberto Pietrini was a professional basketball player who played at club level and her mother Laura Pietrini and her sister Giulia Pietrini were also volleyball players.

 Youth career

 She was part of the youth national team which emerged as runners-up to Russia at the 2017 Girls' U18 Volleyball European Championship.

 She was also a key member of the Italian U18 team which won the 2017 FIVB Volleyball Girls' U18 World Championship.
 For her tremendous performance during the 2017 FIVB Volleyball U18 World Championship she was awarded the MVP of the tournament.
 She also participated at the 2017 FIVB Volleyball Women's U20 World Championship where Italy finished at ninth position.